What to pack for Patagonia?

 Electronics adapter

 Even if you’re coming from Europe, it’s better to have an adapter for electronics on your packing list for Patagonia – and in your luggage.
-Although most of the plugs in Patagonia are with 2 round pins, there are places that use 3, and for those places, adapters are needed.
+Most plugs use 2 round pins, but some places use 3.

 And don’t forget the charger for your electronics!